AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/06_auxiliary_modules_1/1_z-endstops.md

 ## Materials

 {: .note}
-The materials listed below are for one pod.
+The materials listed below are for one Endstop Pod.

 | Hardware                                           | Qty |
 |:---------------------------------------------------|:----|